 Preemie breastfeeding takes patience and practice, but it can be done.
-If you’re a NICU mom, you may be wondering how feeding your preemie is going to work.
+If you’re a NICU mom, you may wonder how feeding your preemie will work.
 Can my preemie even breastfeed?
 How often should I breastfeed?
 What are the benefits of breastfeeding?
 Should I pump instead of breastfeeding or do both?

 How Preemie Breastfeeding Works